Jade Hurley

-John Anthony Patrick Hurley OAM (born 17 June 1943), who performs as Jade Hurley, is an Australian country music singer-songwriter and pianist.
+John Anthony Patrick Hurley (born 17 June 1943), who performs as Jade Hurley, is an Australian country music singer-songwriter and pianist.
 Hurley's hit singles are "How I Lied" (1965), "Down in the Riverina" (1974) and "Another Saturday Night" (1982).
 He was a regular performer on TV including on The Mike Walsh Show in the 1970s to early 1980s.
 In June 1998 he was awarded the Order of Australia Medal, "for service to the entertainment industry and to the community, particularly in the area of fund raising for groups including the arthritis foundation of NSW, the Australian Cancer Foundation for medical research and Camp Quality."